Richard Krawiec: Career

 Krawiec has won a Creative Writing Fellowship from the National Endowment for the Arts, two fellowships from the NC Arts Council, and one from the Pennsylvania Council on the Arts.

 Krawiec is also the founder of Jacar Press, a Community Active Press that publishes poetry and contributes proceeds to fund workshops in underserved areas.

-In addition to writing, he was one of the first writers to teach writing in homeless shelters, prisons, literacy classes, housing projects and in other community locations.
-His anthology of writing from homeless shelters, "In Our Own Words" was the first published work to feature writing by people who were homeless.
-His play, "Here, There, or in the Air' was co-written with the women on Death Row in Raleigh, NC.

 In an interview with Robert D. Wilson of the E-journal Simply Haiku, Krawiec said: "Many of my friends lived in the projects.
 So I grew up hanging around with people who were primarily excluded...
 I found myself telling the stories of those who were ‘voiceless’."